MFairbro1/Recidivism_Prediction/README.md

 ### Machine Learning Model
-- Description of preliminary data preprocessin
+- Description of preliminary data preprocessing
+Data Cleaning:
+Removed data connected to new offence commited and offence subtype as it would have biased informations.

+Preprocessing:
+  Chnged Year Selected, Race, Age, Offence Classification,Offense Type, Release and Return to Prison to encodded variables.

-- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process Features are everything in the preprocessed data except for "Return to Prison"

 - Description of how data was split into training and testing sets